KrishnarajT/Attendence-Assistant/docs/Api/Host_api.md

 ### Step 5.1

-To connect to the instance via SSH client
+-To connect to the instance via SSH client

 ![Alt Text](Images/SSH.jpg)

 ### Step 5.2